testerpester2/RoValra-subplace-joining/PrivacyPolicy.md

 To provide its features, RoValra interacts with several Application Programming Interfaces (APIs):

 1.  **Roblox's APIs:** Essential for interacting with the Roblox platform itself.
-2.  **Developer-Controlled API (Valra):** An API managed by the RoValra developer, used solely to retrieve specific data necessary for certain extension features.
+2.  **Developer-Controlled API (Valra):** An API managed by the RoValra developer, used to retrieve specific data necessary for certain extension features.
+As mentioned in the **Optional Data Sharing** section, for some features, PlaceIds and serverIds are sent to this API.
 3.  **Other Third-Party APIs:** The Extension may interact with other external APIs not controlled by Roblox or the developer (Valra).
 These are used strictly to *retrieve* information required for specific features (e.g., fetching public data relevant to the extension's purpose).

-**Crucially, the interaction with all APIs listed above is limited to *retrieving* information.** **No personally identifiable information (PII), IP address, geolocation, or any other user-specific data is sent from the Extension to any of these APIs (Roblox, Valra, or other third parties).** Data flow is one-way: the Extension requests public or necessary functional data *from* these services; it does not send your data *to* them.
+Crucially, the interaction with all APIs listed above is limited to *retrieving* information, with the explicit, optional exception of sending PlaceIds and serverIds as described above. **No personally identifiable information (PII), IP address, geolocation, or any other user-specific data is sent from the Extension to any of these APIs (Roblox, Valra, or other third parties).** Data flow is primarily one-way: the Extension requests public or necessary functional data *from* these services; it does not send your personal data *to* them.

 **Data Retention**